themanyone/tape/README.md

 # Tape also works on `.jpg`, `gif`, `.mp4`...

-Most media may be taped together.
+Most media may be taped together

     * The first one serves as a preview
     * Existing viewers only show the first image